 Ottawa has confirmed that even as the airstrikes wind down, intelligence missions will continue to fly over the region.
 Beyond that, Canada will raise the number of troops helping train Kurdish fighters in Iraq to near 200, triple the previous figure.

 The government also pledged some 1.6 billion Canadian dollars (US$1.2 billion) to humanitarian and development aid in response to the crises in Syria and Iraq that have seen millions displaced and hundreds of thousands killed.

-, but a recent poll showed that some two-thirds of Canadians support the airstrikes, or even want them expanded, after "IS"-inspired attacks in Jakarta and Burkina Faso killed seven Canadian nationals last month.
+Trudeau made the promise to end his country's combat role shortly after being elected, but a recent poll showed that some two-thirds of Canadians support the airstrikes, or even want them expanded, after "IS"-inspired attacks in Jakarta and Burkina Faso killed seven Canadian nationals last month.